 To connect the two, go to your Contentful account and click on Apps.
 Click on Enable apps and install the Netlify app and follow the directions.
 The new connection you created will add two new buttons in your Content tab.
 We will use the Build Website button to actually trigger a build and deploy your blog posts to Netlify!
 How great is that?

 This means that you are now able to create and deploy content from Contentful to your new static website without having to type any code or enter the terminal!
 I found that this is the easiest way to deploy your site from now on.

 You can host your site from most services, including GoDaddy.
 I purchased a domain name through AWS’s Route 53 and transferred the domain to Netlify, but you can also simply purchase your domain name directly from Netlify.

-My hope is that my site will develop into a platform for future web projects.
+My hope is that my static site will develop into a platform for future web projects.
 I encourage you to try out my tutorial, and let me know if it works for you.
 I’d love to check out your own web projects if you decide to give it a go.